dillonalexander/Price-Estimator-Tool/README.md

 I originally developed this tool in HTML, CSS, and JavaScript and connected to a serverless function I wrote in Python to handle the API calls and database queries.
 This version in Streamlit was more challenging to get to function in a similar way, but was successful after learning more about using Streamlit's session state.

+To run, just download and use `streamlit run src/app.py`

 ![image](https://github.com/dillonalexander/Price-Estimator-Tool/assets/101664530/0678b50d-f774-4b46-ba67-b50018c01d28)